apify/apify-zapier-integration/README.md

 1. Update version of app in package.json.
 2. Deploy new version to zapier using `zapier push`.
+   -> Pushes zapier app with version from package.json into zapier platform
 3. Set the version as production using `zapier promote 1.0.1`.
+   -> Makes the app version default on Zapier platform
 4. Migrate users to new version using `zapier migrate 1.0.0 1.0.1 100%`.
-or
+    -> Migrates users from the version into new version. or
 4. Deprecate old version using `zapier deprecate 1.0.0 2019-05-29`.